Bookmark saved

 "Next time, I won't be as forgiving."

-He checked his server to make sure nothing had been tampered with—the Faraday cage hummed faintly, and the warm-plastic smell of running electronics hung in the enclosed space like an invisible curtain—and then headed back out of the basement.
+He checked his server to make sure nothing had been tampered with—the Faraday cage hummed, warm-plastic electronics smell thick in the enclosed space—and then headed back out of the basement.
 He had a most important meeting to get to.

 But first, he made a detour.